apache/cloudberry-bootcamp/000-cbdb-sandbox/README.md

     ```sql
     gpadmin=# SELECT VERSION();  -- Checks the database version.

-    PostgreSQL 14.4 (Cloudberry Database 1.0.0 build dev) on aarch64-unknown-linux-gnu, compiled by gcc (GCC) 10.2.1 20210130 (Red Hat 10.2.1-11), 64-bit compiled on Oct 24 2023 10:24:28
+    PostgreSQL 14.4 (Apache Cloudberry 1.0.0 build dev) on aarch64-unknown-linux-gnu, compiled by gcc (GCC) 10.2.1 20210130 (Red Hat 10.2.1-11), 64-bit compiled on Oct 24 2023 10:24:28
     (1 row)
     ```

-Now you have a Cloudberry Database and can continue with [Cloudberry Database Tutorials Based on Docker Installation](https://github.com/cloudberrydb/bootcamp/blob/main/101-cbdb-tutorials/README.md)!
+Now you have a Apache Cloudberry and can continue with [Apache Cloudberry Tutorials Based on Docker Installation](https://github.com/apache/cloudberry-bootcamp/blob/main/101-cbdb-tutorials/README.md)!
 Enjoy!

 ## Working with your Cloudberry Docker environment